wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 return: A JSON containing information about a list of popular places matching the search query.
 Each entry contains the place name, address, category, star rating and thumbnail image.

-Also for specific location/business, we have CRUD APIs:
+Also for specific location/business/places, we have CRUD APIs for them:

 GET /v1/businesses/:id